When you’re carrying a lot of heavy tools, having a good backpack can make work a lot easier.

 The best electricians backpack should be comfortable, have lots of pockets and storage space, have padded straps, and a strong impact resistant base.

-In our quest to find the ideal electricians backpack – we review the Top 10 Electricians Tool Backpacks on the market.
-Let’s jump straight into the list.
+In our quest to find the ideal electricians backpack – we review the Top 10 Electricians Tool Backpacks of 2019.
+Let’s jump straight into the reviews.

 - 39 pockets for tons of tool storage

 - A huge number of pockets (48 in total)

 - Heavy duty impact-resistant base

 Our favorite choice of heavy duty tool backpack is this one from Klein.
 This model is equipped with a total of 39 pockets, many of which are specialized for tool shapes.

 There is even a molded hard pocket on the face of the bag that is designed to protect your safety glasses from being crushed (although a good set of electricians safety glasses should be able to take a beating).

 Made out of 1680d ballistic weave, this tool backpack is one of the most durable options on the market.

 While it may be a little more expensive than some of the most affordable models, this backpack isn’t as pricey as its high-end competitors, yet it retains comparable build quality.